-Delivering positive outcomes and early interventions for early years Children and young people deserve the best possible start in life.
-There is strong evidence to indicate what happens to children in their earliest years is key to influencing their future and positive outcomes in adult life. - The council has a range of early intervention measures in place to improve the health and wellbeing of families, including early learning, childcare, maternal and infant nutrition. - There is also a focus on supporting young people leaving care and young carers in order to improve their employment prospects.
-Early interventions West Lothian Council has taken a number of key actions to deliver positive outcomes, including: - ▶ Enhancing early intervention in Primary, Secondary and Special Schools, with children and young people facing challenge in life and learning supported through nurture groups to remain engaged with school - Between all professionals with an interest in early years, with the aim of addressing social, demographic and health issues, and making West Lothian a better place for children years is the average age equivalent score for Primary 7 pupils in Reading, the same as in 2012/13 years is the average age equivalent score for Primary 7 pupils for General Mathematics, from 10.5 years in 2012/13 years is the average age equivalent score for Primary 7 pupils for Mental Arithmetic, from 9.8 years in 2012/13 Looked After two-year olds were supported by Family Centres, helping these children transition to nursery 58 young mothers and 63 children accessed the Young Mothers' Service with 10 children moving off the Child Protection Register pregnant young women in the first year of Sure Start's new keyworking Young Mothers Service were supported by home visiting and groupwork 88% of "looked after children" were cared for in foster/family placements rather than residential accommodation, from 89% the previous year of children, whose parents completed Incredible Years Triple P parenting programmes, improved outcomes 95% of pre-school parents allocated their first choice of pre-school, from 97% the previous year £2,335 was the avarage amount the council spent on average per pupil on pre-school education
+Delivering positive outcomes and early interventions for early years

+Children and young people deserve the best possible start in life.
+There is strong evidence to indicate what happens to children in their earliest years is key to influencing their future and positive outcomes in adult life.

+- The council has a range of early intervention measures in place to improve the health and wellbeing of families, including early learning, childcare, maternal and infant nutrition - There is also a focus on supporting young people leaving care and young carers in order to improve their employment prospects

+Early interventions

+West Lothian Council has taken a number of key actions to deliver positive outcomes, including:

+- ▶ Enhancing early intervention in Primary, Secondary and Special Schools with children and young people facing challenge in life and learning supported through nurture groups to remain engaged with school - Collaboration between all professionals with an interest in early years, with the aim of addressing social, demographic and health issues, and making West Lothian a better place for children

-Delivering positive outcomes and early interventions for early years The council is working and carers to develop positive attitudes to learning, and health services located in some of the most deprived communities we deliver joined up services across health education and social care and address social inequalities to ensure that children have the best chance of succeeding in later life.
+Delivering positive outcomes and early interventions for early years

+The council is working and carers to develop positive attitudes to learning and health services located in some of the most deprived communities, we deliver joined up services across health, education and social care, and address social inequalities to ensure that children have the best chance of succeeding in later life.